amirmahdi2008/tradenewlistedcoins/README.md

 > Be careful, make sure to use a high-speed internet and make the settings of the robot several minutes before the new currency is listed.

 >If you changed config.ini, you need to close and re-run main.py for the robot to apply the changes.

+### Versions :
+#### Initial version 1
+* Ability to set the time for buying and selling automatically
+* Notification for purchases and sales
+* Support for kucoin and mexc exchanges
+* Support for spot transactions
+* This version requires Kucoin and Mexc exchange API SDKs to run.

+#### Changes in later versions:
+* Support more exchanges
+* Futures trading support